-In 2020, Japan’s Ministry of Agriculture, Forestry and Fisheries (MAFF) has established a “Food Tech Study Group” to work on diversifying protein sources in the Japanese diet.
-On their action ‘menu’, the group works on ways to increase plant-based meat consumption in Japan.
+In 2020, Japan’s Ministry of Agriculture, Forestry, and Fisheries (MAFF) established a “Food Tech Study Group” to diversify protein sources in the Japanese diet.
+On their action ‘menu’, the group works on increasing plant-based meat consumption in Japan.

-Statistically, vegans and more broadly speaking, vegetarians and flexitarians, are still largely a minority.
-However, growing awareness about ethical, environmental and health concerns is encouraging Japanese consumers to shift from animal-based to plant-based food products.
+Statistically, vegans and, more broadly speaking, vegetarians and flexitarians are still largely a minority.
+However, growing awareness about ethical, environmental, and health concerns encourages Japanese consumers to shift from animal-based to plant-based food products.

 In 2019, the Japan Meat Information Service Center conducted a survey that revealed that at least 50% of the population was aware of products alternative to meat.
 The overall image of plant-based meat substitutes was also rather positive.
 Nearly 60% of the respondents were ready to consume greener for their health and the planet.

-A year later, another study specifically conducted on soybean based meat showed that the consumer awareness jumped to over 70%.
+A year later, another study specifically conducted on soy-based meat showed that consumer awareness jumped to over 70%.
 By August 2020, at least 1 out of 4 consumers had tasted a vegetable alternative to meat once.
-The figures further revealed that consumers cook plant-based meat at home (68%), but also eat meat substitutes at restaurants (30%) and cafes (18.2%).
+The figures further revealed that consumers cook plant-based meat at home (68%) but also eat meat substitutes at restaurants (30%) and cafes (18.2%).

-Leading companies are driving the shift to plant-based meat in Japan and it’s happening fast despite meat-eating habits inertia.
+Leading companies drive the shift to plant-based meat in Japan, and it’s happening fast despite meat-eating habits inertia.

-The rising awareness of meat alternatives isn’t unique to Japan but is part of a global movement, with the Asia-Pacific region leading as the fastest-growing market.
+The rising awareness of meat alternatives isn’t unique to Japan but is part of a global movement, with the Asia-Pacific region is the fastest-growing market.
 Experts forecast a growth rate of at least 9.4% a year until 2025 in that region only.

 The meat supply chain disruption in 2020 was the large push the movement needed to take off.
-Japan saw a wave of new soybean based meat products launched on the market.
-Major Japanese food producers such as NH Foods Ltd., Itoham Foods Inc. and Marudai Food Co., put more weight into their product development and planning.
+Japan saw a wave of new soy-based meat products launched on the market.
+Major Japanese food producers such as NH Foods Ltd., Itoham Foods Inc., and Marudai Food Co. put more weight into their product development and planning.
 We expect the release of more plant-based meat products in Japan in the coming months.

-Here are some of the products that became mainstreamed enough to be found in most supermarkets in Japan.
+Here are some of the products that became mainstream enough to be found in most supermarkets in Japan.

-Maisen Fine Foods Co., Ltd., founded in 1992, gradually expanded its business from organic brown rice to rice-based and allergy-friendly food products.
-In 2016, they launched a series of gluten-free soybean and rice based meat products: veggie fillet and veggie minced.
+Maisen Fine Foods Co., founded in 1992, gradually expanded its business from organic brown rice to rice-based and allergy-friendly food products.
+In 2016, they launched a series of gluten-free soybean and rice-based meat products: veggie fillet and veggie minced.
 Limited to online sales and a few selected stores at first, their products can now be bought from a wide range of retailers.

-The growing popularity of plant-based meat enabled the development of a wider range of products, in particular in the snack market segment.
+The growing popularity of plant-based meat enabled the development of a wider range of products, particularly in the snack market segment.
 Plant-based meat offers an interesting angle that resonates with the wellness and health trends.

-Kabaya Foods Corporation, a confectionary company founded in 1946, launched a soybean based jerky in 2018 with the slogan “a new era of snack is coming”.
+Kabaya Foods Corporation, a confectionery company, founded in 1946, launched a soy-based jerky in 2018 with the slogan “a new era of snack is coming.”
 Their product is advertised as an excellent source of protein, rich in fiber, that will go along well with Japanese people’s beloved beer.

 Food chains are jumping on the plant-based meat bandwagon in Japan